jhuang678/MLScratchPad/README.md

 - **Decision Tree Learner (`DTLearner.py`)**: Implements a basic decision tree learning algorithm.
 - **Linear Regression Learner (`LinRegLearner.py`)**: A foundational model for linear regression analysis.
 - **Random Tree Learner (`RTLearner.py`)**: Implements a random tree learning approach.
+- **KNN Learner (`KNNLearner.py`)**: A versatile learner for both classification and regression tasks using the K-Nearest Neighbors approach.
 - **AdaBoost Learner (`AdaBoost.py`)**: *(Note: Currently under development)* An initial implementation of the AdaBoost algorithm for boosting weaker models.
 This module is not yet available as an object-oriented interface.
 - **Bagging Learner (`BagLearner.py`)**: Introduces the concept of bagging in machine learning.
 - **Gaussian Mixture Model Expectation-Maximization Learner (`GMMEMLearner.py`)**: Applies GMM-EM for clustering and density estimation.